-Monitoring the movements of the sea turtles, who live roughly 30-50 years, has never been easier for marine biologists studying the animal because of the assistance of GPS tracking system technology.
+Monitoring the movements of the sea turtles, who live roughly 30-50 years, has never been easier for marine biologists studying the animal because of the assistance of real time location technology.

 Scientists believe each tracking system will provide valuable data and answers about: